Barfi! (soundtrack): Critical review

 Barfi!'s soundtrack received positive reviews by critics.
 Hindustan Times-based critic rated the album 4.5 out of 5 stars and stated that "the soundtrack is a joyride sans flaws".
 It further wrote "Pritam has given many hits, but like his tunes in Life in a...
 Metro, this one will be remembered for breaking the monotony in his sound.
 There are no foot-tapping numbers or remixes here, but the simplicity that makes this album a winner."
-Shivi of Koimoi gave the album 4.5 out of 5 stars and stated, "Barfi! is excellent music on all counts.
-Very rarely does one get to hear an album where you can hear a complete soundtrack without skipping tracks; this is one of them."
 Joginder Tuteja of Bollywood Hungama rated the album 3.5 out of 5 stars and stated "Barfi!'s soundtrack is quite good and is easily one of the best quality creations by Pritam.
 He has totally reinvented himself with this album which defies Bollywood norms and boasts of a sound of its own.
 However the biggest challenge lies in the fact that the album has hit the stands really late in the day.
 What further distinguishes the album from other 'ready to serve' chartbuster scores is the fact that it carries its own distinct (and very good) sound that requires time to grow and register itself with the audience."

-Suparna Thombare of Bollywood Life gave 4 out of 5 stars, saying "The music of Barfi! is as sweet as its title and creates a beautiful world of music and poetry that is intrinsic to subject of the film.
-But its best quality is that it remains simple, innocent and honest, and that's exactly why it touches your soul.
-That's why it makes your heart sing."
 Indiatimes-based critic Anand Vaishnav wrote "Like Kapoor's Rockstar, Barfi too is a high-quality album.
 But while Rockstar's music wowed us with its complexity and layered sound, Barfi's strength lies in its subtlety and simplicity [...]
 And though initially, the music may come across as a bit inaccessible, in terms of its sound and flavor; every song feels like it's a part of the story."
-Indiaglitz gave 4 out of 5 stars to the album, saying "Pritam is sure to win awards galore with `Barfi' the combinations are unique and impeccable it's a sure shot winner."
 Jaspreet Pandohar, in his review for BBC, stated with a verdict: "The creative arrangements and beautiful lyrics make for a standout soundtrack which is an easy listening fit for both world cinema and music-loving audiences".
 Karthik Srinivasan of Milliblog said "Much like his earlier combo with Anurag Basu in Life in a Metro, Pritam delivers a whopper, again!"
 Vipin Nair of Music Aloud gave 9/10 to the album saying it as "the best soundtrack of Pritam, who has been in good form this year".